Jump to:

 Sven Hansche/Shutterstock

-November to March is the overall best time to visit Qatar with temperatures on the warm side of cool and very little rainfall to get in the way of vacation plans.
+Overall, the best time to visit Qatar is from November to March.
+During this time, you’ll have temperatures on the warm side of cool and very little rainfall to get in the way of vacation plans.

 Temperatures in Qatar from November to March range from 64F (January) to 77F (November), which is a wonderfully cool alternative to the sweltering heat from May to October.